 Drinking the water

-Sampling the various springs is endlessly fun.
+Sampling the various springs is endlessly fun and one of the top things to do in Marianske Lazne.
 Everyone says to be careful and not to drink too much as each spring treats a different ailment.
 Personally I always go overboard because I get so excited about spa water.
 Please don’t do that because then you’ll get a stomach ache or diarrhea and blame me.
 (And then you’ll associate this travel blog with diarrhea forever.)

 Eat a spa wafer